 A9.
 New York State law requires all sexual harassment training to be interactive.
 Training may be online, so long as it is interactive.
 Examples of employee participation include:

-If the training is web-based, it has questions at the end of a section and the employee must select the right answer; If the training is web-based, the employees have an option to submit a question online and receive an answer immediately or in a timely manner;
+If the training is web-based, the employees have an option to submit a question online and receive an answer immediately or in a timely manner;

 Any one of the above examples would meet the minimum requirement for being interactive.
 An individual watching a training video or reading a document only, with no feedback mechanism or interaction, would NOT be considered interactive.